uport-project/uport-credentials/docs/guides/tutorial.md

 ```js
 Credential verified.
 ```

-in the console.
 Congratulations, you have verified the credential!

 To test everything out, try checking for a different attestation and make sure it fails.
 Also, try waiting until the request expires to make sure that the response fails &mdash; it should throw an error in this case.